Voggastur/full-stack-framework-project/README.md

 * Enter detailed product view on any product and enter a review, see the result below the detailed product

 6. As a customer I want to be able to buy things in the store by card
-* Click on any product to enter detailed view, then click the add to bag button, then click the checkout button and enter adress and card information in the form, and click buy
+* Click on any product to enter detailed view, then click the add to bag button, then click the checkout button and enter adress and card information in the form, and click checkout.
 Afterwards recieve an order notification

 7. As a customer I want to be able to contact the company about any issues